ietf-wg-cellar/flac-specification/flac.md

 - **Linear predictor**: a predictor using linear prediction (see [@LinearPrediction]).
 This is also called **linear predictive coding (LPC)**.
 With a linear predictor, each prediction is a linear combination of past samples, hence the name.
 A linear predictor has a causal discrete-time finite impulse response (see [@FIR]).

+- **Muxing**: short for multiplexing, combining several streams or files into a single stream or file.
+In the context of this document, muxing more specifically refers to embedding a FLAC stream in a container as described in [#container-mappings].

 <reference anchor="LinearPrediction" target="https://en.wikipedia.org/wiki/Linear_prediction">
   <front>
     <title>Linear prediction - Wikipedia</title>